richard1990/random-person-generator/README.md

 The names and occupations are loaded from text files containing hundreds to thousands of samples to choose from, and with all of the data randomized, there is basically no way two people generated will be the same.

 A JAR is included in the files as well, so the program can be launched anywhere.
 No data is stored, but I made the randomly generated data displayed in JTextFields in case someone wanted to copy & paste some data.

+In the future I might include data such as residence, SIN, credit card, and a little story for each person generated.